artefactual/atom-docs/dev-manual/api/api-intro.rst

 .. code-block:: bash

-   curl -H "REST-API-Key: 90e458ded261c7a5" "http://www.example.com/index.php/api/informationobjects"
+   curl -L -H "REST-API-Key: 90e458ded261c7a5" "http://www.example.com/index.php/api/informationobjects"

 See the subsequent pages for more details on each endpoint, and available parameters.
 There are three endpoints available: